 Recorded: August 1953 to October 1955

 Sales (in millions): 1.0 US

 “Who doesn’t need this in their record collection?”
+AMG1 “Presley was one of the most naturally gifted performers his genre ever knew, and was the performer who truly brought the music to the people as no one had before or since.”
 AMG1 “The Sun Sessions stands as the quintessential Elvis Presley album and the birth certificate for rock’s once and future king.”
-RV “There aren’t many rock albums that feature music one can honestly say changed the world as we know it, but that is, if anything, a modest appraisal of the contents of Elvis Presley’s The Sun Sessions.”
-AMG1 His “first recordings captured a force of nature: untutored, unsophisticated, but somehow brilliant.”
-BL “On July 5, 1954, Elvis Presley walked into…Sun Studios in Memphis.”
+RV “On July 5, 1954, Elvis Presley walked into…Sun Studios in Memphis.”
 TL He was only 19, but along with guitarist Scotty Moore and bassist Bill Black, they made history.
+His “first recordings captured a force of nature: untutored, unsophisticated, but somehow brilliant.”
+BL

-“Elvis certainly didn’t invent rock & roll, and he wasn’t even the first white guy to play it,” AMG1 but he “was (with little room for argument) the single most important artist in the history of rock & roll.”
+“There aren’t many rock albums that feature music one can honestly say changed the world as we know it, but that is, if anything, a modest appraisal of the contents of Elvis Presley’s The Sun Sessions.”
+AMG1 “Elvis certainly didn’t invent rock & roll, and he wasn’t even the first white guy to play it,” AMG1 but he “was (with little room for argument) the single most important artist in the history of rock & roll.”
 AMG1 “Much as Louis Armstong did for jazz, Elvis created a distinctive new way to play the music that combined a number of influences,” AMG1 such as “elements of blues, gospel and hillbilly music” AMG3 as well as “R&B, country, and pop.”
 AMG1 He found “a common ground between them that was his and his alone.”
-AMG1 “Presley was one of the most naturally gifted performers his genre ever knew, and was the performer who truly brought the music to the people as no one had before or since.”
-AMG1
+AMG1 That “hybrid has become a commonplace of American popular culture [such that] it is difficult to understand how alien his music was in 1954.”
+CE-59

 Sam Phillips, the head of Sun Studios, “once boasted that if he could find a white singer that could sing, sound and feel ‘'like a negro’ that he’d make a million dollars.”
 AD Phillips had much to do with shaping Elvis’ early sound.
 Phillips produced five singles with Elvis that were released in 1954 and 1955.
 The impact of those singles wasn’t immediately felt, but once Elvis hit big, his work with Sun Records resurfaced, largely filling out Elvis’ early albums for RCA Records.
 As for that million dollars, Phillips fell short of that goal, making $35,000 when he sold Elvis’ contract to RCA.
 However, the value these songs had in shaping rock and roll is priceless.